michaelgillund/rush-sports/README.md

-# rush
+# Rush
-Sports Scores IOS Application
+A Simple Sports App